sachimalkan/Veri-GPT/sample_prompts/README.md

 # Verilog Design Prompts
-This folder contains **20 prompt files**, each describing a unique digital design which can be generated using Veri-GPT
+This folder contains prompt files, each describing a unique digital design which can be generated using Veri-GPT